WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 ### Recursive Tree-based Matching

 If the database of annotations is too large, the set of images can be recursively split into a tree of increasingly small partitions of images.
 The resulting collection of "leaf" nodes are stored as imagesets and can be reviewed one-by-one.
+The intuition is to break the full database into a bunch of smaller, disjoint, virtual databases (clustered at the lowest level by photographer, time, and location) and review them one at a time.
 As each of the leaves at a given level of the tree have been reviewed, they can be "merged" by reviewing the decisions for their shared root.
 This process repeats recursively until the entire ID graph is reviewed in a single review process.

-CVS: In this case, are the qaids from one branch (say left) and the daids from the other (right)?
-If not, how are they organized?
-In creating the trees what is the criteria on size of the branches and what annotations go into what branches?

 ```python
 ibs.create_ggr_match_trees()
 ```

-CVS: In the code immediately below, aids is not used and all_aid_list is undefined.
-Please double-check the rest.

 ### HotSpotter Ranking